ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 unknown reason, the Flip operation is not present in the original GoPie implementation (we assume that is was an implementation oversight, since the implementation at multiple points seems unfinished, including multiple never implemented TODO notes).
-We include the flip operation in GoPie+.
+We include the flip operation in GoCR.

 All chains start as a random pair of two elements with Rel2.
 The length of a chain can only be increased by the augment mutation.
 In the implementation,